Rupam18/taskpro-prod--main/README.md

 - **Server**: Stateless Node.js API that manages business logic, authentication, and database interactions.
 - **Database**: Persistent storage for projects, tasks, activities, and team members.

-## 🔮 The Future: AI Integration Roadmap
+## 🚀 Future Advancements & Roadmap

-While TaskPro is built for speed and clarity, the next evolution involves proactive intelligence:
+To take TaskPro to the next level, the following technical and feature-based advancements are planned:

+### 1. ⚡️ Technical Optimizations
+- **Real-Time Collaboration**: Integrate **Socket.io** or **WebSockets** to allow multiple users to see task updates and drag-and-drop actions in real-time without refreshing.
+- **Progressive Web App (PWA)**: Implement service workers and a manifest file to make TaskPro installable on mobile and desktop, providing a native app experience.
+- **Offline Sync**: Use **IndexedDB** to allow users to continue working without an internet connection, with automatic synchronization when they come back online.

+### 2. 🧠 AI-Driven Intelligence
-- **Predictive Velocity**: Use historical data to forecast project completion risks.
+- **Predictive Velocity**: Analyze historical data to forecast project completion risks and identify potential bottlenecks.
-- **Smart Resource Allocation**: Recommend task assignments based on team skills and workload.
+- **Smart Resource Allocation**: Automatically recommend task assignments based on team member skills and current workload.
-- **Natural Language Querying**: Ask questions about your project status in plain English.
+- **Natural Language Querying**: A "Smart Assistant" that allows users to ask questions like "What are the high-priority tasks for this week?" in plain English.

-- **Automated Summary Reports**: Generate daily stand-up summaries for the entire team automatically.
+### 3. 🛠 Enhanced Feature Set
+- **Time Tracking**: Built-in stopwatch and manual logging for each task to generate automated timesheets.
+- **Third-Party Integrations**: Connect with tools like **GitHub**, **Slack**, and **Google Calendar** for a unified workflow.
+- **Advanced File Management**: Cloud storage integration (AWS S3) for attaching large files and documents directly to tasks.
+- **Custom Themes**: Allow users to create and share their own dashboard themes and color palettes.

 ---
 *Built with ❤️ for modern engineering teams.*